Instead of my usual winging the potatoes on Thanksgiving, I tweaked these buttery Cream Cheese Mashed Potatoes a la Martha Stewart.

 - Mix the potatoes, butter, cream cheese (or sour cream) part of the warmed cream in a mixer fitted with the paddle attachment, and beat until combined.

 - Season, add the rest of the cream, and continue beating to your desired consistency.
 Always taste after seasoning and add more salt and/or pepper if desired.
 If you’re watching your sodium, start with less salt than is suggested.
 You can always add more, but you can’t take it out!

-Starchy potatoes like russets and Yukon gold work the best.
-But of the two varieties, Yukon gold is my preference as they are less starchy than russets and will absorb less water when cooking.
+They should be starchy potatoes like russets and Yukon gold work the best.
+But of the two varieties, Yukon gold works the best as they are less starchy than russets and will absorb less water when cooking.

 Yes.
 This makes a more rustic looking mashed potatoes dish, but it’s a delicious option!